projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

 Types of Configurations
 ***********************

-ACRN includes three types of configurations: board, scenario and launch.
+ACRN includes three types of configurations: board, scenario, and launch.
 The following sections briefly describe the objectives and main contents of each type.